Real Estate vs Gold: Which Has Been the Better Store of Value?

 Current Outlook: Where Are We Now?

-As of early 2024, the median U.S. home price stands at approximately 157 ounces of gold—well below the historical peak of 677.1 ounces seen in 2002.
-This represents a 77% decrease in the real value of housing when measured in gold.
+As of October 2024, the median U.S. home price stands at approximately 157.2 ounces of gold—well below the historical peak of 677.1 ounces seen in 2002.
+This represents a 76.8% decrease in the real value of housing when measured in gold.

 With central banks increasing gold reserves at the fastest pace in decades and continued housing affordability concerns in many markets, this ratio bears close watching for potential investment opportunities, especially if it approaches historical extremes in either direction.